 - Renew This spell works as more of a filler when you're AoE healing.
 If Circle of Healing is still on cooldown, and the damage in your raid is too spread out to effectively use Prayer of Healing, Renew is the way to address small damage on multiple targets.
 (If there are individual targets who have taken a lot of damage, an occasional Flash Heal doesn't hurt.)

 - Level 90 talent (Cascade, Divine Star, Halo) Which talent you use will depend on how much damage your group is taking, how often they're taking it, and where they're positioned.
-Halo is ideal for larger groups (such as 25-man raids) since it affects the most targets and requires a bit more space to use effectively (see this article for more information on using Halo).
+Halo is ideal for larger groups (such as 25-man raids) since it affects the most targets, but it requires more space to use effectively (see this article for more information on using Halo).
 Divine Star works well for large and small groups, as long as they're condensed to one area.
 Cascade works for small and large groups when players are spread out.
-As a holy priest, I've been tending toward Divine Star as of late because I find the short cooldown fits in nicely between Circle of Healing cooldowns when AoE healing.

 - Holy Word: Sanctuary Like Holy Word: Serenity, this spell replaces Holy Word: Chastise when you're in Chakra: Sanctuary stance.
 This spell provides a steady stream of healing in a location on the ground you specify.
 Once placed, it will heal any targets standing in that location, so it's best to use it when you know your targets aren't going to be relocating soon.
 The spell is very expensive though, so try to make sure you're going to get the most out of it.
 That means positioning it under large clusters of people (not just a small pack of two or three) and using it when you know other players will be taking damage.